skryl/eau-de-vie/README.md

     -g, --generations  1000     Number of generations to simulate -p, --print        false    Display the game output

+Run 1000 generations in a 100x100 grid using v3 algorithm

+    lein run -v 3 -s 100 -p

 Available algorithm versions

     1 - 2d vector, all calculations done on the fly